laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/14_Reuse_GraphQL_Selection_Sets_with_Fragments.md

 # 14. Reuse GraphQL Selection Sets with Fragments

+## Summary

 In this lesson we learn how to use fragments.

+## Notes

 Fragments are selection sets that can be used across multiple queries.
 They allow us to refactor redundant selection sets, and they are essential when querying unions or interface types.

 First we are going to query `allPets` and filter the results so we only get back available rabbits.